The Natural Ingredient Everyone Should Incorporate Into Their Beauty Routine

 As a treatment: You can receive chemical peels from a doctor, dermatologist, or local beauty clinic.
 A chemical peel uses a much higher dose of AHAs (around 50% to 70%), and these give similar results to microdermabrasion and will help to improve acne, wrinkles, pigmentation, and uneven skin tone.
 It gets its name because it literally causes your skin to peel for up to a few days, or even a week afterward, but the results are much more effective than at home skincare treatments and can last up to 2 years.

 Our fav formula: Ole Henriksen’s Power Peel is a 3-step facial system that includes a scrub, followed by a lemon AHA peel, and a soothing clay mask.
 This is the ultimate 3-step at home facial, check out the review here.

 Our Fav DIY AHA Masks:

 Lactic acid mask with yogurt and honey: Yoghurt contains lactic acid, another form of AHA, so if you’re looking to fight the clock, this one’s your boo.
 Lactic acid helps dissolve dead skin, tighten pores, and reduces the appearance of those pesky fine lines.
 Mix in honey (which is soothing and also has anti-bacterial properties), and you’ve got an extra powerful skin rejuvenating mask.
-Combine one heaped teaspoon of natural yogurt and one teaspoon of honey, (you can add a squeeze of lemon if you have any), and leave on for twenty minutes, before rinsing with a face cloth.
+Combine one heaped teaspoon of natural yogurt and one teaspoon of honey, and leave on for twenty minutes, before rinsing with a face cloth.

 And don’t forget to use SPF 😉